draliceviolett/Scriptor-Jekyll-Theme/_posts/2025/2025-05-06-we-who-hunt-alexanders-by-jason-sanford.md

 As suggested previously, though, Amelia doesn't find it easy to get Ziee on her side &ndash; in fact, rippers being extremely territorial, Ziee initially nearly kills Amelia when she happens to visit the building where Ziee lives.

-Between rippers' adversarial relationships with one another, and the risks they have to take to keep themselves fed, there's a lot of suspense and danger to keep you turning the pages, culminating in a dramatic and gory finale.
+Between rippers' adversarial relationships with one another, and the risks they have to take to keep themselves fed, there's a lot of tension and danger to keep you turning the pages, culminating in a dramatic and gory finale.

-<cite>We Who Hunt Alexanders</cite> is an imaginative, thrilling, and surprisingly touching coming-of-age horror novella.
+<cite>We Who Hunt Alexanders</cite> is an imaginative, suspenseful, and surprisingly touching coming-of-age horror novella.